Last Updated on

-Going to Zion is going back to a place of transition in my spiritual journey.
-Years ago I was on a trip through the southwest and was camping in the park when I found what I was looking for in my quest.
+Years ago I was on a trip through the southwest and was camping in Zion National Park when I found what I was looking for in my quest.
 I was journeying in a dream at night and experienced my heart opening into a blissful and overwhelming state of unconditional love.

 As I woke up and lay on the ground I realized that it was only a dream and somehow my rational mind was willing to dismiss it.
+The voice in my head was trying to dismiss the love I felt because it came from a dream.
 But something down inside me, that part of me that was feeling all the emotion, wasn’t ready to dismiss the beauty that I felt.

 I was awake, but I could still feel the love radiating through my body.
 In all my life I had not felt such a beautiful sensation before.
 It was fading, but I decided that it must be possible to feel that much incredible love in real life.
+After all, I was awake, and I could still feel some.
 Maybe it was possible to feel it and live it beyond just a dream.
 I didn’t know if it was possible, but I decided to believe it was.

 I consciously decided to believe that I could feel that much love, and to feel it all the time.
 I decided to believe that I could experience that much blissful love in all my relationships.
 I decided to believe it on the off chance that it was possible.
 At that point I knew what I was looking for.
 It was a feeling.
 I didn’t know how to get there or the steps I would take, but I knew it as a feeling in my body.